jlggross/codar.me/project-clocker/README.md

   - Configured Environment Variables at Vercel to encapsulate secret firebase values
 - We created two branches at Vercel, one develop and one main.
 The main is the production branch
   - Each branch has its own url

+## Class 03 - Database and data for logged users

+- User profile: Load user agenda based on his login information

+Signup

+- When user make signup we have to:
+  - Create the user
+  - Save the username in the backend
+  - Make the login and redirect to agenda

+Axios

+- Add axios: `yarn add axios`

+Pages/index.js

+- Became a redirect file

 # Final Thoughts